oki99doki/Phase-1-062424-Project_Group_2/README.md

 # Phase-2-062424-Project_Group_1
 Phase 2 - Week 6 Group Project - Group 1

+## Getting Started
+To get a local copy up and running, follow these steps:

+#Front-end Installation

+1. Clone the repository:

+git clone git@github.com:oki99doki/Phase-2-Project.git

+2. Navigate to the front-end directory:

+cd Phase-2-Project/my-app

+3. Install npm packages:
+npm install -- save react-router-dom

+4. Running the Application
+Ensure you are in the root directory of the project. cd Phase-2-Project/my-app

+a.
+Start the JSON server to watch db.json on port 4000: npm run server

+json-server --watch db.json --port 4000

+b.
+Open another terminal and start the application:

+npm start

 ## Project Requirements
 - [ ] A one sentence description of your app